Part Two of Discover U in Ten Steps is to identify your strengths.

-This step is about will exploring your strengths.
 SWOT analysis is a planning tool to clarify strengths, weaknesses, opportunities and threats.
-Use the SWOT form at Do a SWOT Analysis to think about what you are good at and list your top five strengths.
+Use the SWOT form at Do a SWOT Analysis to list your top five strengths.
 Then think about what you would like to work on and list five areas to develop.
 Consider what opportunities there are that could most help you and possible threats that could stop you.
+Another tool that is similar is SOAR, which looks at strengths, weaknesses, aspirations, and results.

 The book “The Power of Full Engagement” by Jim Loehr and Tony Schwartz has ideas for developing four sources of energy: physical, mental, emotional and spiritual.
 In the same way we can develop physical strength with exercise, we can develop strength in all areas.